LowellInstruments/ddh_new/docs/source/sw-using.rst

 The first tab has 4 icons.
 Each icon displays the result of a thread in the source code.
 The first icon is the GPS icon.
-This may be disabled, brown, when the DDH is not at sea, or blue, when it is.
+This icon may be colored grey, when no GPS signal is detected, brown, when the DDH is not at sea, or blue, when it is.
 Next to it, we display GPS position and time.
-The DDH can synchronize its time via GPS or NTP, this is shown here too.
+The DDH can synchronize its time via GPS or NTP, this information is shown here, too.

 .. image:: img_gps_land.png